funnymania/90-minute-warts/CONTRIBUTING.md

 ## & Explore!

-Search the repo's branches and easily see others warts.
+Search through the repo's forks and easily see others warts.
 Find great warts and show your appreciation by starring or branching off of them.